-Windows Resume verifies the integrity of the non-critical Multilingual User Interface (MUI) resource file in the same manner as described above.
+Windows Resume verifies the integrity of the non-critical Multilingual User Interface (MUI) resource file.

 4.2 UEFI with Secure Boot Enabled

 On UEFI systems with Secure Boot enabled, Boot Manager is still the OS binary from which the integrity of all other OS binaries is rooted, and it does cryptographically check its own integrity.
 However, Boot Manager's integrity is also checked and verified by the UEFI firmware, which is the root of trust on Secure Boot enabled systems.
 An RSA signature with a 2048-bit key and SHA-256 message digest are used.